runspired/rfcs/text/0000-ember-data-collections.md

 - aligning usage more closely with json-api principles enables us to provide more robust primitives
 - findAll meta / pagination / integrity problems
 - query pagination and cache problems
-- hasMany pagination problems
-- hasMany fetching problems
-- hasMany / recordArray order manipulation struggles
-- hasMany / recordArray membership struggles
-- improve our ability to refactor and cleanup the relationship layer
 - RecordArray, ManyArray, and their various proxies are difficult to reason about and debug, and surprise folks by not being "just arrays".
 - separate the fetch from the current data
 - enable more advanced patterns, improve flexibility
-- fix several `hasMany` API constraints such as implicit inverses and auto-fetch
+- pave a path for improvements and simplifications across ember-data in single-resource and relationship layer as well

 ## Detailed design